Lake Merritt Trials Garden

 Have you ever wished you could plant 8 different tomato varieties to find out which grew best in your yard?
 Or wanted to plant a perennial that you could feel confident would grow well in your garden?
 As Master Gardeners, we too want to plant the best vegetables and ornamentals for our climate and maybe also discover fruits/vegetables that will do double duty as ornamentals (blueberries and Oriental spinach work well).
 From this desire to learn more grew our Trials Garden.

-Bellevue Ave is one-way off of Grand Ave on the north side of Lake Merritt.
+The Trials Garden is located in the Gardens at Lake Merritt, which are next to and behind the Lakeside Garden Center, 666 Bellevue Ave, Oakland.
+Bellevue is one-way off of Grand Ave on the north side of Lake Merritt.
 After passing Children’s Fairyland on the right and the lawn bowling club on the left, you come to the Garden Center building on your left.
-The entrance to the garden area is just past the building, and the Trials Garden is in the center of the overall garden area.
-(MAPQUEST Directions)
+The main entrance to the garden area is just past the building, with a second entrance several hundred yards further around.
+The Trials Garden is in the center of the overall garden area.

 Outstanding Plants for Alameda County

 Another aspect to the Trials Garden is to showcase most of the outstanding plants that we recommend for home gardens in our two brochures of landscaping plants.
 Click on this link to go directly to that section of our website.
 You also can pick up the brochures at the garden.

 In addition to the previous features, we have two Trials Garden areas dedicated to educating visitors about how they might attract and support pollinators in their home gardens.
 We have a demonstration monarch butterfly habitat and a demonstration native bee habitat where you can see and learn about these insect pollinators and the plants that attract them.
 You can learn more both about habitats and how you might create them in your own garden in the document links below:

 - All The Buzz--Creating an Urban Garden Friendly to Native Bees